stephen22otieno/password-locker/README.md

 ## Technologies Used
 The site has incorporated the use of python in the writing of the application.
-Support and contact details
-For assistance and Queries please email maxwellharon54@gmail.com.

 ## Running the Application
 To run the application, in your terminal:
   $ chmod +x password.py
   $ ./password.py

 ## Testing the Application
   To run the tests for the class file:
   $ python3.6 user_credentials_test.py

-## Technologies Used
- Python3.6
+## Support and Contact Details
+  For assistance and Questions please email Stephenombiro22@gmail.com

 ## License
   MIT ©2017 Mary Ng'ang'a